Symptoms and Diagnosis of Diabetes

 Symptoms

-3. Gestational Diabetes: This type occurs during pregnancy and typically resolves after childbirth.
-It can increase the risk of complications during pregnancy and for both the mother and child postpartum.
-Women who have had gestational diabetes are at increased risk of developing type 2 diabetes later in life.
+3. Gestational Diabetes: gestational diabetes is generally a pregnancy related condition which usually ends with delivery.
+It may heighten the risks of pregnancy complications for both the childbearing mother and her child, postpartum.
+Women who have had gestational diabetes stand a greater likelihood of developing type 2 diabetes as they age.

-1. Fasting Plasma Glucose (FPG) Test: This test measures blood glucose levels after fasting for at least eight hours.
-A fasting plasma glucose level of 126 milligrams per deciliter (mg/dL) or higher on two separate tests indicates diabetes.
+1. Fasting Plasma Glucose test (FPG): This is a test used to check blood sugar levels after abstaining from any food or drink except water for at least eight hours.
+An FPG level of 126 milligrams per deciliter (mg/dL) or greater on two occasions is diagnostic of diabetes mellitus.

-4. Random Plasma Glucose Test: This test measures blood glucose levels regardless of when the person last ate.
-A random blood glucose level of 200 mg/dL or higher, along with symptoms of diabetes, indicates diabetes.
+4. Random Plasma Glucose Test: This one determines the glucose concentration in blood irrespective of the patient’s time of fasting.
+A random blood glucose level of 200 mg/dL and above in association with typical diabetes symptoms is diagnosed as diabetes.

 Conclusion